yuval-herman/braude-top/plan.md

 # WIP

+- add tests for new semester and year ui
-- work by year and semester
+- add help for semester selector
 - replace logic for user downloading the entire db

 # Planned

+- save schedule for every semester on its own
 - improve analytics (add an Analytics component? use:action?)

 - add ctrl-y to redo